enmala-modyo/modyo-springboot-ms-template/README.md

 # Modyo Springboot Microservice Template

-This template allows you to create a Microservice project with Spring Boot using hexagonal architecture.
+This template allows you to create a Microservice project with Spring Boot using the hexagonal architecture.

 ## Setup: